Glaciohound/VCML/README.md

 `--synonym red blue` for adding synonyms.
 In this case, synonyms of 'red' and 'blue' will be added into the VQA corpus

+`--incremental_training partial full` for specifying trianing scheme, which in This case will first train with a `partial` dataset, where concepts specified by `--removed_concepts` will not be trained or tested, and then, when accuracy achieves threshold specified by `--perfect_th`, change to a `full` dataset to train and test all concepts

 ### deprecated options